Mongrel Mob: Community services

 In 2005, the Mongrel Mob Notorious chapter and its President Roy Dunn started a labour-hire business to do painting, demolition, and other work.
 Dunn said, "We are setting this up for our kids, creating the employment, bringing them in."
 A search on the New Zealand Companies Office showed that Dunn was a joint-shareholder in two companies, both named Rent A Bro Limited at one point, however the older company's name was changed to BRO 2007 Limited in 2011, just months before the second company was incorporated.
 BRO 2007 was incorporated in 2007 as Rent A Bro Limited and changed its name to BRO 2007 Limited in 2011 and subsequently removed from the company registry in 2012.
 Rent A Bro Limited was incorporated in 2011 and was removed from the company registry in 2013.

-In 2010, Dunn and his Māngere-based Notorious chapter announced the Hauora Programme partnership with the Salvation Army to combat methamphetamine drug use.
-By 2013, they had completed five intakes of 'P' users who wanted to rid themselves of addiction.
-In a press release via The Salvation Army, Dunn stated, "When our whanau arrive at rehab, we discover how some of them have been living—and the effects of this on their kids.
-Many onlookers could say that we do things to excess, and maybe that is true.
-Our journey so far has been about learning.
-We still do and get things wrong because we don’t necessarily know how to do things differently.
-I ask my leaders all the time to consider changing what they know for a different way.
-I haven’t always had total acceptance of this journey.
-It continues to be one step at a time... ...As our rehabs have progressed—we have just had our fifth rehab programme—I ask myself, has this journey been worth it?
-I guess my answer is that every time I bury another one of my bros, my gut turns, and so I keep going on this journey.
-I remind myself of where we have come from and our vision to see our children free.
-Our vision to know and understand values that see us embrace that which we are good at: being whanau, looking out for each other, and having a good future for our kids."